icerpc/icerpc-docs/pages/icerpc-for-ice-users/high-level-comparison/new-features.md

 IceRPC comes with a brand new Slice, with a new syntax, a new serialization format, and even a new file extension.

-This new Slice is actually independent from IceRPC: you can naturally use it with IceRPC, but you can also use it without an RPC framework.
+This new Slice is independent from IceRPC: you can naturally use it with IceRPC, but you can also use it without an RPC framework.
 Other RPC frameworks may provide support for this new Slice in the future.

 The Ice compilation model for its Slice files is very much like C++: each Slice file needs to `#include` the Slice files with the definitions it depends on.
 You can use a forward declaration to introduce a type without fully defining it.
 And